 For further information about this tour: email@example.com

-The Ischigualasto Park, located in the province of San Juan, is also called Valley of the Moon and covers an area of 600 km2.
+Located in the province of San Juan, this park is also called Valley of the Moon and covers an area of 600 km2.

 It belongs to the same geological formation of Talampaya, the Triassic era (about 230 million years ago).
 It represents a unique scenario in the whole world, as there are all the rocky deposits of the Triassic and fossils of the oldest known dinosaurs.